miranda-zhang/cloud-computing-schema/example/cloudharmony/README.md

     curl -X POST http://us-central1.gce.cloudharmony.net/probe/up.html --data 'example=moredata'  -w '%{size_request} %{size_upload}'

 Alternativly, browser automation with [selenium](selenium/) is possible.

+## Test Types
+The tests properties can be described using the cocoon:QuanlityOfService class.
+The full example is available here: [qos_property](../sparql-generate/result/qos_property.ttl)

 # Old Data
 The [Javascript method](#javascript-solution) wasn't available in 2014, that's when the old data were collected.